eliasjunior/home-video-docs/README.md

   <h3 align="center">Home Video</h3>

   <p align="center">
-    It's a web application to play videos on a browser, it's easy to install and setup, access the videos on the phone, computer or anything that has a browser.
+    It's a web application to play videos on a browser, it's easy to install and setup, access the videos on the phone, computer or anything else that has a browser.
     <br />
     <br />
   </p>